hasura/graphql-engine/CONTRIBUTING.md

 ## Overview

 [hasura/graphql-engine](https://github.com/hasura/graphql-engine) is a mono-repo consisting of 3 components.
-Each have their own contributing guides:
+Each has their own contributing guides:

 1. [Server (Haskell)](server/CONTRIBUTING.md)
 2. [CLI (Go)](cli/CONTRIBUTING.md)